natasharamburrun/Technical-test-Birdie/README.md

 #### Challenges:

-- I experience a couple of challenges, firstly it takes a long time for the data to load when change options in the drop down box, I have include a loading function to let the user know that the page is loading.
+- I experience a couple of challenges, firstly it takes a long time for the data to load when change options in the drop-down box, I have included a loading function to let the user know that the page is loading
 - Get the name of the column to show up on the page.
-The code currently looks for a property named value.
+The code currently looks for a property named value
-- I was unable to complete the indication of number of non-displayed values ie lines, I attempted this as a new SQL query although found this challenging.
+- I was unable to complete the indication of a number of non-displayed values, ie lines, I attempted this as a new SQL query although found this challenging

 <strong>Single Page Application</strong>: